spacecowboy/AndroidTutorialContentProvider/readme.md

 as we will only use the provider internally so far.

 ![choosing authority](readme_img/newcontentprovider2.png)

+By default, the wizard places the class in your main package.
+I want it to be in the database package.
+Remember if you move it, you must change the corresponding package name in the *AndroidManifest.xml* or your app will crash on start.

 Now you have the shell of a Provider done!
 This is the complete generated class: